le-doux/bitsy/docs/docs/tools/exitsandendings/index.md

 2 **Add narration**.
 Clicking this changes the exit dialog menu to an editable dialog window.
 Anything you write here will display when the player walks through that exit or ending.

 3 **Add lock**.
 Clicking this creates a new dialog with a 'lock' condition, and opens the dialog tool with it in focus.
-A locked exit requires you to meet a certain condition before you can use the exit (by default, this is the player having picked up a 'key' item) and is a type of 'room action' dialog.
-Please refer to the [dialog tool](../dialog) for more details.
+A locked exit requires you to meet a certain condition before you can use the exit (by default, this is the player having picked up a 'key' item) and is a type of [room action](../dialog/roomActions) dialog.

 4 **Exit dialog editor**.
 Toggle between a dropdown list of all your dialogs, and a small dialog-editor window that allows you to edit the current exit dialog.
-If you have already clicked 'add narration' or 'add lock' you will find that these buttons do not reappear, but you can always add a lock or extra dialog through the [dialog tool](../dialog).
+If you have already clicked 'add narration' or 'add lock' you will find that these buttons do not reappear, but you can always add a lock or extra dialog through the dialog tool.
 If you have chosen to add a lock you may also see special characters such as curly brackets, which are used to code in extra features.
-If you are not comfortable with this, you can open the dialog in the [dialog tool](../dialog) instead.
+If you are not comfortable with this, you can open the dialog in the dialog tool instead.

 5 **Open dialog tool**.
 Clicking this will open the current exit dialog in the dialog tool.
 This can be useful if you have a complex dialog that includes locks or other conditions.